pretix/pretix-docs/docs/trust/fiscal/finland.md

 Finland currently does not require sending electronic invoices in a structured format for transactions between businesses (B2B) or businesses and consumers (B2C).

-Finland only mandates e-invoices for transactions between businesses and the government (B2G) and allows using the PEPPOL network. pretix is planning to provide a PEPPOL integration.
+Finland only mandates e-invoices for transactions between businesses and the government (B2G) and allows using the Peppol network.
+A native integration of pretix with Peppol is available as a plugin as part of our pretix Hosted product.

 More information is available on the website of the European Commission: [eInvoicing in Finland](https://ec.europa.eu/digital-building-blocks/sites/display/DIGITAL/eInvoicing+in+Finland).